 Clean up trash and remove dumpsites.

 Sweep up and reuse sand used for traction control in icy road conditions.
-Coordinate with VDOT to limit use of de-icing materials that impair water quality.
+Limit use of de-icing materials that impair water quality.

 Provide incentives to developers to reduce the amount of impervious surface on developments.
-Make it easier for them get county approval to use improved "Low Impact Development" (LID) technologies.
+Make it easier for them get county approval to use improved LID technologies.